jdrumgoole/pymongoimport/docs/index.rst

    contain the root `toctree` directive.

 ========================================================
-pymongo_import - Import csv files into MongoDB
+pymongoimport - Import csv files into MongoDB
 ========================================================

-pymongo_import is a collection of python programs for importing CSV files into `MongoDB <http://mongodb.com/>`_.
+pymongoimport is a collection of python programs for importing CSV files into `MongoDB <http://mongodb.com/>`_.